janproch/dbshell/README.md

 ## Example - get table names and table columns
 ```
+using DbShell.All;
+using DbShell.Core;
+using DbShell.Driver.Common.AbstractDb;
+using System;

+...

 // build service containing all supported database egnines and file formats, with default logging
 var serviceProvider = DbShellUtility.BuildDefaultServiceProvider();